We give *store credit for gently used paperback fiction.

 You must have a valid Driver’s License or State Issued ID to exchange books.

-We exchange books between 10am and 5:30pm Monday through Friday.
-NO EXCHANGES ON SATURDAY.
+We exchange books between 10am and 5:30pm Monday through Wednesday and Friday; 10am – 7:30pm on Thursday; NO EXCHANGES ON SATURDAY.

 If you are exchanging more than 20 books in one day, you must have an appointment with Lisa.